-The Apple Watch Series 4 was released back in September, but the year-old Series 3 remains an excellent option, especially as prices are tumbling.
-The Series 2, Series 1 and the original Apple Watch have all been discontinued.
+The Apple Watch Series 4 has been with us for almost a year now, but the two-year-old Series 3 remains an excellent option, especially as prices are falling.

-It also runs the same software as the Series 4 - watchOS 5 - so the difference in use is fairly negligible.
+The Series 3 runs the same software as the Series 4 - watchOS 5, soon to be watchOS 6 - so the difference in use is fairly negligible.
 And, like the Series 4, it's also available in two variants; GPS only and GPS and cellular.

 Design and internal specs are the chief differences between the generations; the new watch is bigger for one thing.
 For a full rundown of the differences between them check out Apple Watch Series 4 vs Series 3.